jeeeyul/jeeebot/README.md

 * Entity names, attribute names and fetch requests from core data model definition.

 **Jeeebot** can be used as cli tool or can be [integrated with XCode](https://github.com/jeeeyul/jeeebot/wiki/Integration-with-Xcode).

+This project was started to use for my commercial ios projects.
+I'v helped a lot from great open source communities about the developing ios apps.
+Now I'm contributing my tool to pay back.

 [![Build Status](https://travis-ci.org/jeeeyul/jeeebot.svg)](https://travis-ci.org/jeeeyul/jeeebot)